ernestoresende/frontendmasters-notes/an-overview-of-the-three-pillars-of-javascript/README.md

 var somethingElse = greeting / 2 // ????
 ```

-JavaScript will be like "hey buddy, what the fuck is this?", and you're get an special kind of value: `Nan`.
+JavaScript will be like "*hey buddy, what the fuck is this?*", and you get a special kind of value: `Nan`.

-People thing that NaN stands for "Not a Number", but that is not the case.
+People think that NaN stands for "Not a Number", but that is not the case.
 If you take the string `'Hello World'` and test it against `Number.isNan()` you would get `false` as a result.

 `Nan` stands for an invalid numeric operation.
-At first there will seem to be no difference, but put your brain to work a little bit and you will clearly see it.
+At first, there will seem to be no difference, but put your brain to work a little bit and you will see it.

 ## new